SMAPPNYU/smapphowto/howto_get_going_with_sqlite_json1.md

 heres an example of how to search json entries by a field's value: http://stackoverflow.com/questions/27497850/postgres-equivalient-in-sqlite-to-search-json-object with a json field called 'value'

-if you could saerch json field on a table like so:
+if you could search json field on a table like so:

 ```
 .load json1